opengsn/docs/javascript-client/gsn-faq.md

 ## Does this work for any contract? <a id="does_this_work_for_any_contract?"></a>

-For relayers to pay the gas cost of signing transactions, it is required that the contract with which the user is interacting be GSN enabled.
+Since it is a relayer that signs and sends the ethereum transaction, the target contract must be slightly modified to become "GSN Enabled" and to recognize the actual user's account that sent the transaction.
 To enable GSN a contract must inherit from the `BaseRelayRecipient` contract in the [*OpenGSN library*](../contracts/index.md).

 ## Does this work for any transaction? <a id="does_this_work_for_any_transaction?"></a>